elsaVelazquez/airline_tweets_nlp/README.md

 ![SCREE Plot](images/scree_plot.png "SCREE Plot")

-In order to account for 80% of the variance in the data, we'd need ~650 principal components.
-This ruled out using these principal components for predictions.
+In order to account for 80% of the variance in the data, we'd need ~600 principal components.
+This ruled out using these principal components as features for predictions

 ## Text Processing
 To properly featurize the tweet data before attempting to fit any models, I used TF-IDF transformers and a CountVectorizer with a custom lemmatizer.
 This lemmatizer was a combination of WordNet from SKLearn and a custom dictionary built to handle words specific to this dataset.